major/rhel7stig-sphinx/doc/source/medium.rst

 Description
 ~~~~~~~~~~~

-The shorter the password, the lower the number of possible combinations that need to be tested before the password is compromised.

-Password complexity, or strength, is a measure of the effectiveness of a password in resisting attempts at guessing and brute-force attacks.
+The shorter the password, the lower the number of possible combinations that need to be tested before the password is compromised.\n\nPassword complexity, or strength, is a measure of the effectiveness of a password in resisting attempts at guessing and brute-force attacks.
 Password length is one factor of several that helps to determine strength and how long it takes to crack a password.
 Use of more characters in a password helps to exponentially increase the time and/or resources required to compromise the password.

 Check
 ~~~~~